MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 {% endraw %}
 {% endhighlight %}

-This is the model class
+This is the custimized model class using keras tuning.
+We can set search space for values such as filter numbers, learning rate and etc. Keras tuner helps automating the process of hyperparameter tuning.

 {% highlight python %}
 {% raw %}